Player efficiency rating

 The player efficiency rating (PER) is John Hollinger's all-in-one basketball rating, which attempts to collect or boil down all of a player's contributions into one number.
 Using a detailed formula, Hollinger developed a system that rates every player's statistical performance.

-Introduction
+Overview

 PER strives to measure a player's per-minute performance, while adjusting for pace.
 A league-average PER is always 15.00, which permits comparisons of player performance across seasons.
 PER takes into account positive results, including field goals, free throws, 3-pointers, assists, rebounds, blocks and steals and negative results, including missed shots, turnovers and personal fouls.
 The formula adds positive stats and subtracts negative ones through a statistical point value system.
 The rating for each player is then adjusted to a per-minute basis so that, for example, substitutes can be compared with starters in playing time debates.
 It is also adjusted for the team's pace.
 In the end, one number sums up the players' statistical accomplishments for that season.